MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/data-preparation.md

 ## Workflow for SharePoint

 Workflow for SharePoint is no longer available for GP.
-There is no upgrade from Workflow for SharePoint to the new Workflow feature in Microsoft Dynamics GP.
+There is no upgrade from Workflow for SharePoint to the new Workflow feature in [!INCLUDE[prodshort](../includes/prodshort.md)].
 Workflow types that were created in SharePoint-based workflow feature do not upgrade.
 Any workflows that you created in the SharePoint-based workflow feature will need to be re-created in the new workflow feature after the upgrade is complete.
 Note that some workflow types that were available in the SharePoint workflow feature are not yet available in the new workflow feature.

 ## Posting open transactions